cqbaoyi/w201a-password-manager/README.md

 - **One-click password copying** with visual feedback
 - **Password generation** with configurable length and character types
 - **Search and filter** passwords by title, username, or URL
-- **Auto-lock** after 5 minutes of inactivity
+- **Auto-lock** after 5 minutes of inactivity with session expiry warning
+- **Route management** with protected routes
 - **Mobile-first responsive design**

 ## Technology Stack

-- React 18 with functional components and hooks
+- React 19 with TypeScript
+- React Router for route management
 - CSS Modules for styling
 - Web Crypto API for encryption
 - localStorage for data persistence